ludei/atomic-plugins-inapps/README.md

 ###Introduction

 InAppService interface provides an easy to use and secure in-app purchase API.
-Built-in support for local and server-side receipt validation, consumable and non-consumable purchase tracking and local products cache.
+Built-in support for local and server-side receipt validation, consumable and non-consumable purchase tracking and local product cache.
 Single API for multiple IAP providers.

 ## Setup your project